cibi-p/Learnings/Aptitude/Aptitude.md

 To solve this type of question we go through below list of option check weather,
-1. Addition/subraction of consequtive number form a patter
+1. Addition/subtraction of consecutive number form a patter
 2. even number or odd number form the patter
 3. there is pattern by dividing the number or multiplying the number
 4. the power to the certain number forms the pattern
 5. combination of above four forms a pattern
-6. check pattern in prime number, fibinocci number
+6. check pattern in prime number, fibonacci number
 7. Random patter combination of all

 ### **2. Analogy and odd man out**